Covariant diagonalization of the perfect fluid stress-energy tensor: Abstract

 \section{Abstract}

 We introduce new tetrads that manifestly and covariantly diagonalize the stress-energy tensor for a perfect fluid with vorticity at every spacetime point.
-We discuss the origin of inertia in this special case from the standpoint of our new local tetrads.
+This new tetrad can be applied and introduce simplification in the analysis of astrophysical relativistic problems where vorticity is present through the Carter-Lichnerowicz equation.
+This new tetrad also enables the construction in a simple fashion of Euler and Coordinate observers relevant to the Cauchy evolution of many hydrodynamical relativistic problems in the case with no vorticity and the presence of a symmetry where the tetrads are completely analogous to the case with vorticity.
+We also discuss the origin of inertia in this special case from the standpoint of our new local tetrads.